As a holistic MD I endeavor to get to the root causes of illness.

 AVOIDING ENVIRONMENTAL TOXINS: we live in a very toxic world.
 Many common household objects contain and emit chemicals such as VOC’s (volatile organic chemicals) and most personal care products and household cleaning products contain toxic chemicals.

 Additionally many homes and offices contain mold, often hidden.
 Mold toxicity can cause most of the same symptoms as LRC.
 If someone with LRC is regularly exposed to mold they will not get better until that is addressed.
+Some who think they have LRC may actually have mold toxicity as the primary cause of their symptoms.
 See

 http://www.betterhealthguy.com/mycotoxins for a good discussion.